 I’ve been making this since forever, and this Bacon Dill Pickle Potato Salad always gets rave reviews.
 It’s my mom’s recipe, but I never had it for decades, so I just made it up as I went along.
 Finally, I took the time to pay attention to measurements, but I will say that they’re approximate – nonetheless, they’ll get you where you want to go.
 Update: I found this in my mom’s recipe collection, and my approximate ingredient measurements are pretty spot-on!

 I recently got this food chopper and I tried it out with the potato – love it!
 Each cube of potato was no more than 1/2.”
-This gadget is such a big time saver, and let me tell you it’s also much kinder to my aging, stiff fingers than lots of knife work.
-I simply first sliced the potatoes to 1/2″, then placed them on the chopper and voila!
+This gadget is such a big time saver, and let me tell you, it’s also much kinder to my aging, stiff fingers than lots of knife work.
+I simply first sliced the potatoes to about 1/2″, then placed them on the chopper and voila!
 Perfect spuds!